A Gorilla in the Weight Room

 What if we looked at our teenagers as bearers of great strength and promise and not “problems to be solved”?
 This is what we are all about here at Teen Life.
 We believe students are made in the image of God, and if they understood the power of what they have, they would reach great heights.

-What would it look like for you to see the strengths of your student first, not where they need to get better?
+What would it look like for you to see the strengths of your students first, not where they need to get better?
 Just like the gorilla in the weight room, we would see how silly it is to doubt how incredible they are just by being themselves.

 How does this idea strike you?
 We would love your feedback in the comments!